second-slip/birder-server/README.md

    └──environment.prod.ts
 ```

-The environment.ts file should look like this:
+The (necessary) environment.ts file should look like this:

 ```
 export const environment = {